26lights/PlayR/src/sphinx/tutorial/person.rst

 This controller should now be added to our application api in ``controllers/Application.scala`` .

-Instead of adding it directly to the api router as it was the case with the ``ColorController``, we will regroup all crm controllers in a namespace under ``/api/crm`` .
+Instead of adding it directly to the api router as was the case with the ``ColorController``, we will group all crm controllers under the same namespace ``/api/crm`` .

 This is done by creating a new ``RestApiRouter`` instance and adding this one to the api under the ``crm`` route: